 Our Sanctuary seats up to 420 people.
 We also have a chapel which seats 100 and is ideal for smaller weddings.

 Scheduling a Wedding at Covenant

 After reading the document, contact the church office to confirm that both the church and a Covenant pastor are available for the planned date of your wedding.
-Contact the Scheduling Coordinator at (512) 454-5231.
+Email us to begin the planning process.